KISAN CREDIT CARD- REVISED FEATURES

 It aims at providing adequate and timely credit support from the banking system under a single window to the farmers for their comprehensive credit requirements (cultivation & other needs.)

-KCC was introduced on the recommendation of:
+KCC was introduced on the recommendation of which committee?

 The scheme of KCC (Kisan Credit Card) was formulated by National Bank for Agriculture and Rural Development (NABARD) on the recommendations of R.V.
 GUPTA committee.